-After hearing, the COURT HEREBY ORDERS AS A PRELIMINARY INJUNCTION

-THAT, pending further hearing:
+After hearing, the COURT HEREBY ORDERS AS A PRELIMINARY INJUNCTION THAT, pending further hearing:

-1. The defendants shall permit Edma Ortiz, Wilyeliz Nazario Leon and Rafael Sanchez to cast provisional ballots in the November 8, 2016 election pursuant to G. L. c.
-54, § 76C.

-- 2. The parties will appear for a case conference today at 2 P.M. to discuss further proceedings in the case. - 3.
-This order does not apply in favor of, or grant rights to, anyone other than (on a preliminary basis only) to Edma Ortiz, Wilyeliz Nazario Leon and Rafael Sanchez, and is entered in response to a timely Complaint, filed November 1, 2016.
+- 1. The defendants shall tabulate the provisional ballots cast by Edma Ortiz, Wilyeliz Nazario Leon and Rafael Sanchez in the November 8, 2016 election pursuant to G. L. c.
+54, § 76C, notwithstanding any failure to register before October 19, 2016. - 2.
+This order does not apply in favor of, or grant rights to, anyone other than (on a preliminary basis only) to Edma Ortiz, Wilyeliz Nazario Leon and Rafael Sanchez, and is entered only with respect to the election of November 8, 2016, in response to a timely Complaint, filed November 1, 2016.

+D (1 N 1 10 2016

-Dated: November 7, 2016
+Dated: November 18, 2016

 Douglas H. Wilkins, Associate Justice